FedReFT: Federated Representation Fine-Tuning with All-But-Me Aggregation: Hyperparameter Search Space

 \subsection{Hyperparameter Search Space for GLUE Benchmark}

-We perform hyperparameter (HP) tuning on RoBERTa-large separately for each GLUE task, selecting the optimal settings based on validation performance using a fixed random seed of 42.
+We perform hyperparameter tuning following common practice for PEFT methods \cite{hu2023llm} in FL on RoBERTa separately for each GLUE task in Table \ref{tab:appendix_roberta_hyper}, selecting the optimal settings based on validation performance using a fixed random seed of 42.
 Final evaluations are conducted using two additional unseen seeds, \{43, 44\}, to ensure robustness.
-Table \ref{tab:appendix_roberta_hyper} depicts this.